- 2 Jul 2012

 Q: What are some of the key considerations when retailers think about outsourcing IT services?
 Is cost saving the main reason?

-Alan: In my opinion, cost saving is a factor in outsourcing, but it shouldn’t be the main reason for retailers to outsource.
+A: In my opinion, cost saving is a factor in outsourcing, but it shouldn’t be the main reason for retailers or hospitality operators to outsource.
 The primary reason should be in line with a retailer’s longer term strategy when looking holistically at their business.
 The traditional view of a retailer outsourcing an existing internal team, keeping the same people and processes, yet still expecting cost savings can be impractical.
-Retailers have to look at things differently if they want to make these savings.
+Retailers and hospitality operators alike have to look at things differently if they want to make these savings.

-Ellie: What are some of the main areas that retailers can look to outsource?
+Q: What are some of the main areas that retailers and hospitality operators can look to outsource?
 Also, how should they go about making the decision?

-Alan: If the outsourcing model has been designed correctly, scaling a service upwards or downwards should not affect the core provision.
+A: If the outsourcing model has been designed correctly, scaling a service upwards or downwards should not affect the core provision.
 This is because scaling should have been built into the initial contract from the beginning.
-Retailers are always moving forward and developing, so if a supplier is currently providing x and y to a retailer, the reality is the retailer will inevitably want them to provide z at some point in the future.
+Retailers are always moving forward and developing, so if a supplier is currently providing X and Y to a retailer, the reality is the retailer will inevitably want them to provide Z at some point in the future.

-Ellie: That’s great, thank you Alan.
-If any readers have questions for Alan related to the subject of outsourcing, please post these below, or email email@example.com.
+If you have questions related to the subject of outsourcing, please get in touch, call +44(0)11590 4277 or email us at email@example.com.